· 7 min read

 You can solve this problem by creating quick-reference guides where players can get answers to their most common questions.
 What are the characters’ strengths and weaknesses?
 What item combinations work best?
 What different strategies and character builds are possible?

-When you have a big enough community, players will often build out forums and wikis themselves.
+Players will often build out forums and wikis when you have a big enough community.
 But if you’re bringing a new game to market, give players the information they need to understand why they might want certain collectibles.

 7. And finally: Get the right tools to take away the guesswork

-Getting the right balance for your collectibles takes a lot of time, testing, and iterating.
+Getting the right balance for your collectibles takes time, testing, and iterating.
 You need to follow all your metrics closely and keep track of exactly what’s pushing them up or down.

 Subscribe to our newsletter for regular updates from GameAnalytics 👇